arunkpv/vsd-hdp/docs/Day_13.md

 [https://github.com/parallaxsw/OpenSTA](https://github.com/parallaxsw/OpenSTA)

 Install all the build dependencies and the external library dependencies first and then follow the installation steps below:
-(For newer builds, `libeigen-dev` is a required external library, which can be installed using apt or other package managers)
+(For newer builds, `libeigen3-dev` is a required external library, which can be installed using apt or other package managers)
 ```
 git clone https://github.com/parallaxsw/OpenSTA.git
 cd OpenSTA